All Episodes

 The drive-by media can't wait.

-This guy's already on the field way.
+This guy's already on a field way.

 He's been in there less than a week, and he's already got two kills.

-But have no fear, because just as it affects me the way it does and you, so does it affect many others.
+But have no fear because just as it affects me the way it does and you, so does it affect many others.

-We'll be back because the vast majority of the people in this country do not want American soldiers to die, and they don't want it celebrated, and they don't want it talked about in terms of does it help Bush?
+We'll be back because the vast majority of the people in this country do not want American soldiers to die and they don't want it celebrated and they don't want it talked about in terms of, does it help Bush?

 Does it hurt Bush?

-Two more soldiers died, torture.
+Two more soldiers die tortured.

-Gotta hurt Bush.
+Got to hurt Bush.

 Yeah.